seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 > nirujjhamānaṁ nirujjhatī'ti na kaṅkhati na vicikicchati aparapaccayā ñāṇam ev'
 > assa ettha hoti.
 Ettāvatā kho, Kaccāyana, sammā diṭṭhi hoti.*
 >
-> The world, *Kaccāyana*, for the most part, is given to approaching, grasping,
+> The world, Kaccāyana, for the most part, is given to approaching, grasping,
 > entering into and getting entangled as regards views.
 Whoever does not
 > approach, grasp, and take his stand upon that proclivity towards approaching
 > and grasping, that mental standpoint, namely the idea: 'This is my soul', he
 > knows that what arises is just suffering and what ceases is just suffering.
 > Thus, he is not in doubt, is not perplexed, and herein he has the knowledge
 > that is not dependent on another.
-Thus far, *Kaccāyana*, he has right view.
+Thus far, Kaccāyana, he has right view.

 The passage starts with a string of terms which has a deep philosophical significance. *Upaya* means 'approaching', *upādāna* is 'grasping', *abhinivesa*